From logarithmic to subdiffusive polynomial fluctuations for internal DLA and related growth models: Fluctuations

-\paragraph{Step 1.} We invoke Corollary~\ref{cor-gauss}, with $n=r_k$, and $\Delta_n=h_k$ (the hypotheses $h_k=O(r_k^{1/3})$ and $h_k$ large enough hold here, as seen in the first paragraph of Section \ref{buildbuild}).
-We have for some positive constants $\kappa'$, $K$, and for $n$ large enough \be{condtalt}
+We invoke Corollary~\ref{cor-gauss}, with $n=r_k$, and $\Delta_n=h_k$ [the hypotheses $h_k=O(r_k^{1/3})$ and $h_k$ large enough hold here, as seen in the first paragraph of Section~\ref{buildbuild}].
+We have for some positive constants $\kappa'$, $K$ and for $n$ large enough,

-\ee for $r_k\leq n$ and $h_0$ large enough.
+for $r_k\leq n$ and $h_0$ large enough.